mrisher/smtp-sts/mta-sts.md

 ## HTTPS Policy Fetching

 Policy bodies are, as described above, retrieved by sending MTAs via HTTPS [@!RFC2818].
-When fetching a new policy or updating a policy, the Policy Host MUST present a X.509 certificate which is valid for the `mta-sts` DNS-ID ([@?RFC6125]) (e.g., `mta-sts.example.com`) as described below, chain to a root CA that is trusted by the sending MTA, and be non-expired.
+During the TLS handshake initiated to fetch a new or updated policy from the Policy Host, the Policy Host HTTPS server MUST present a X.509 certificate which is valid for the `mta-sts` DNS-ID ([@?RFC6125]) (e.g., `mta-sts.example.com`) as described below, chain to a root CA that is trusted by the sending MTA, and be non-expired.
 It is expected that sending MTAs use a set of trusted CAs similar to those in widely deployed Web browsers and operating systems.
 See [@?RFC5280] for more details about certificate verification.

 The certificate is valid for the Policy Host (i.e., `mta-sts` prepended to the Policy Domain) with respect to the rules described in [@!RFC6125], with the